kabisa/terraform-datadog-kubernetes/README.md

 ## Network Unavailable

+All your nodes need network  connections, and this status indicates that there’s something wrong with a node’s network connection.
+Either it wasn’t set up properly (due to route exhaustion or a misconfiguration), or there’s a physical problem with the network connection to your hardware.

 | variable                              | default                                  | required | description                                                             |
 |---------------------------------------|------------------------------------------|----------|-------------------------------------------------------------------------|
 | network_unavailable_enabled           | True                                     | No       |                                                                         |